moatazsaad/data-analysis-projects/Electric Vehicle (Tableau)/README.md

 An interactive Tableau dashboard was developed to provide insights into electric vehicle ownership patterns.
 Key features include:

-- Dynamic filtering by vehicle type, make, model year, and location for granular analysis
+- Built interactive Tableau dashboards visualizing trends in vehicle model years, geographic distribution by postal code, and top counties by vehicle ownership.
+- Created calculated fields, applied filters (e.g., Washington-only data), and used hierarchies for drill-down analysis (Make → Model).
-- Visualizations including pie charts, bar charts, stacked histograms, and maps to represent vehicle distribution and trends
+- Used bar charts, stacked bar charts, and geographic maps with custom formatting and user-driven filters.
-- Analysis of regional EV adoption, top manufacturers, and vehicle age demographics
-- Actionable insights for stakeholders and strategic planning based on market trends